scala/scala-lang/_posts/2017-11-13-security-update.md

 <!-- break -->

 The compile daemon is started explicitly by the `fsc` command, or implicitly by executing a Scala source file as a script (e.g `scala MyScript.scala`).
-The Scala REPL, started by `scala` is not affected as it does not use the compilation daemon, nor is running a pre-compiled class using the `scala` command.
+The Scala REPL, started by `scala` is not affected as it neither uses the compilation daemon nor runs a pre-compiled classes using the `scala` command.

 # Impact